 If your current or past employer has set up a pension plan for you, you may want to transfer the pension into your new policy.
 That’ll increase your saving and cut down on the overall charges.

 Make Smart Investment Decisions

 First, it’s vital to note that you can access your pension from as early as when you’re 55 years.
-However, only the first 25% is entirely tax-free, and the remaining three quarters is taxable as income.
+However, only the first 25% is entirely tax-free, and the remaining three quarters are taxable as income.
 So, it’s best if you spread your capital across various investment options like the Individual Savings Accounts (ISAs).
 Having some of your cash in an easily accessible ISA is a smart decision if your income is unpredictable.
 There’s a wide range of ISA products that are suitable for you.
 They include:

 - Cash ISAs